visit-dav/visit/src/doc/tutorials/MRI.rst

 Add an Isovolume operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding an Isolvolume operator will help us remove sections of the dataset that we're uninterested in.
+Adding an Isovolume operator will help us remove sections of the dataset that we're uninterested in.

 1. Go to *Operators->Selection->Isovolume* to add the Isovolume operator.